-Check out what happens when you search for Asian fusion restaurant Mei Mei.
+For example, check out what happens when you search for Boston restaurant Mei Mei.

 Level 2: Beginner Restaurant Marketer

-If you have some website and social media skills, but have no idea where to start, this is the place for you.
+If you have some website and social media skills but don’t know where to start, this is the section for you.

 Create Restaurant Social Media Accounts